zhutao100/qwen-code/docs/users/features/sub-agents.md

 ### File Format

-Sub Agents are configured using Markdown files with YAML frontmatter.
+Subagents are configured using Markdown files with YAML frontmatter.
 This format is human-readable and easy to edit with any text editor.

 #### Basic Structure